Angiosperms (Angios- vessel, sperma- seeds)

 read in detail: Sexual reproduction in flowering plants

 Fabaceae– (Papilionaceae) Pea family, which includes all pulses.

 - Belongs to dicotyledons Angiosperms.
-The flowers are zygomorphic (The flower can be cut into two halves only through one radius), bisexual, complete, the Calyx consists of five sepals, jointed.
+The flowers are zygomorphic (The flower can be cut into two halves only through one radius), bisexual, and complete, the Calyx consists of five sepals, jointed.

 - Corolla comprises five petals, polypetalous.
 A large petal is found called standard, two are smaller called wings, and two interior small, more or less jointed forms ‘keel’.

 - Androecium contains ten stamens arranged in two whorls (9+1).
-The gynoecium is superior, monocarpellary, uniocular with many ovules arranged on a marginal placenta.
+The gynoecium is superior, monocarpellary, and uniocular with many ovules arranged on a marginal placenta.
 The fruit is a pod.

 - Pea- Pisum sativum

 - Arhar- Cajanus cajan

 - Lentil(masoor)- Lens culinaris